 Having had most of the harmful heavy metals and other compounds vapourised and expelled from the residual waste during incineration, the IBA is not considered hazardous.
-As such, this is sent on an aggregates processor to be graded by size, and variously sent on to be used as road construction base fill material, raw material in cement manufacture, as well as raw material for the manufacture of bricks among other things.
+As such, this is sent on an aggregates processor to be graded by size, and variously sent on to be used as road construction base fill material, raw material in cement manufacture and raw material for the manufacture of bricks, among other things.

 The metals undergo magnetic and 'eddy current' separation to isolate the ferrous and non-ferrous grades, which are sent on to smelting facilities to be turned back into new metal feedstock and products.

 The proportion of residual waste that remains as APCR, IBA and metals after incineration varies over time, depending on the composition of the input material.

 Typically, however, the APCR constitutes between 2 and 3%, the IBA between 15 and 20%, and the metals between 2 and 4%.
 As such, the recovery rate of the incineration process from the recycled IBA and metals typically falls between 20 and 25%.
 This means that as well as providing an energy source, some of the residual waste is also recycled.